-The School of Marketing, Entrepreneurship, Sport Management, and Hospitality & Tourism Management (MESH), one of three schools in the College of Business, invites applications for a nine-month Assistant Professor tenure-track faculty position in Entrepreneurship beginning in August 1, 2020.
+The School of Marketing, Entrepreneurship, Sport Management, and Hospitality & Tourism Management (MESH), one of three schools in the College of Business, invites applications for an Assistant Professor tenure-track nine month faculty position in Entrepreneurship.
+Anticipated begin work date is August 2021.
 Review of applications will begin immediately and will continue until a candidate has been selected for hire.

 The successful candidate will demonstrate the ability to contribute to the mission of the Entrepreneurship program, which seeks to prepare graduates to be Business Ready® to meet the needs of the industry and become leading professionals in their field.
 The mission is achieved through sound theoretical course work, research and innovative learning activities, industry engagement and service learning.